okadan/flutter-device-check/README.md

 Flutter plugin for accessing the iOS DeviceCheck.

-**NOTE**

-The DeviceCheck API is only available in iOS 11.0 or newer.
+Note: DeviceCheck is only available in iOS 11.0 or newer.
 If plugin is invoked on unsupported platform, the error will be thrown.

 ## Usage